Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Observations

 with $\Delta \theta$ the deviation in the angle between the local magnetic field and the mean field.
 Furthermore, \cite{2021ApJ...913...85H} showed that the OMC-1 region is sub-Alfvénic with a mean Alfvénic Mach number of approximately 0.4.
 Therefore, we can derive the link between $F_{\rm turb}$ and the angle dispersion as (see Eq.
 32 in \citealt{2023arXiv231017048H})

 The condition $F_{\rm turb}=1$ indicates the absence of turbulence in the magnetic field, while greater turbulence results in a decreased value of $F_{\rm turb}$.
-The distribution of $F_{\rm turb}$ for all wavelength is shown in Figure \ref{fig:Fturb}.
+The distribution of $F_{\rm turb}$ for all wavelengths is shown in Figure \ref{fig:Fturb}.